 Giuliano Settlers in United States in the 19th Century

-- Angelo Giuliano, aged 6, who emigrated to the United States from Messina, Italy, in 1893
+- Angelo Giuliano, aged 6, who immigrated to the United States from Messina, Italy, in 1893

 Giuliano Settlers in United States in the 20th Century

-- Anna Giuliano, aged 42, who emigrated to America from Soveria Manelli, in 1900
+- Anna Giuliano, aged 42, who immigrated to America from Soveria Manelli, in 1900

-- Andres Giuliano, aged 1, who emigrated to America from Toulon, in 1903
+- Andres Giuliano, aged 1, who immigrated to America from Toulon, in 1903

-- Aniello Giuliano, aged 36, who emigrated to the United States from Afragola, Italy, in 1905
+- Aniello Giuliano, aged 36, who immigrated to the United States from Afragola, Italy, in 1905

-- Agostino Giuliano, aged 2, who emigrated to the United States from Cautigham, Italy, in 1907
+- Agostino Giuliano, aged 2, who immigrated to the United States from Cautigham, Italy, in 1907

 - Angelo Giuliano, aged 17, who landed in America from Bagheria, Sicily, in 1910